varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 ## Other information
 <a name="dependencies"></a>
 ## Software dependencies
-All pipeline dependencies are built into the [docker hub dependencies image](https://hub.docker.com/repository/docker/sangerpathogens/gbs-typer-sanger-nf), used by the pipeline.
+All pipeline dependencies are built into the [quay.io dependencies image](https://quay.io/repository/sangerpathogens/gbs-typer-sanger-nf), used by the pipeline.
 The current program versions in this image are as follows:

 Program | Version